Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 techniques are typically time consuming and require fine-tuning of parameters.
 RL is an interesting algorithm to compete with these systems.<br>
 RL could be applied with different parameters and used to generate different bots.<br>
 <br>
-The aim of this reasearch paper is to see how well i can use RL to learn a bot basic AI behaviours.<br>
+The aim of this reasearch paper is to see how well I can use RL to learn a bot basic AI behaviours.<br>
 To do this I will split the task up in to two mayor tasks one being navigation, exploring the enviroment and item collection.<br>
 And the second task being the combat aspect.